ryogrid/articles/skiplist_en.md

     - The acquisition and setting must be possible from level 1 to the level of the node

 **[Reference] Data layout of a node in the implementation that exists in SamehadaDB**
 For convenience of use, Value is a fixed length of 4 bytes.
-LSN is currently used only as an update counter as described below
+LSN is currently used only as an update counter as described in later section
 ![block.png](https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/12325/a1abae5c-a58c-d653-7036-23425f3f3d74.png)

 ### Extension to a form where one node holds multiple entries (vs. on-memory implementation, for logic)
-- Code examples in Go language are also used here for explanation as appropriate
+- Code examples in Go language are also used here
 - The code described here is at a stage where concurrent (parallel) access is not considered
 - The description is omitted where the extension method is self-explanatory
 - Node search process
   - The code includes a comment [number], each of which is described below
-  - At the end of the call to FindNode, the pin count of the return value foundNode is +1
+  - At the end of the call of FindNode, the pin count of the return value "foundNode" is implemented (+1)

 ```go:findnode_serial.go
 // Utility function to cast a pointer of type Page to a pointer of type Node